ubisoft/mixer/README.md

 ## Contributing

 You can [report any bug through issues on Gitlab](https://gitlab.com/ubisoft-animation-studio/mixer/-/issues).
 Please include the version you use in the issue and how to reproduce the bug, if possible.
 You can join a blender file, or a room file that you can save with the "Download Room" button in advanced room options.

+ In the code you might see references to VRtist or Shot Manager, which are other technologies / addons that are developed in our studio.
+Don't pay too much attention to related code since we plan to extract it in some way, probably with a plugins strategy.

 You can [submit a merge requests on Gitlab](https://gitlab.com/ubisoft-animation-studio/mixer/-/merge_requests), but keep in mind that the architecture of the addon is likely to change significantly in the next few months.
 For bugfixes, simple refactoring, typos, documentation, or things related to the usage of the Blender API you can directly submit the merge request.
 For features please also open an issue to discuss it, so we can think about how it would fit in the future architecture.